 At the Center for American Indian Health, I support community-based participatory research activities and public health programming in authentic collaboration with tribal communities.
 To do this, I assist my colleagues with every stage of the scientific process, from study design to implementation to analysis to results dissemination.
 One of the issues I’m most passionate about in my work is improving the accessibility of scientific results, both in terms of the language used and the availability of scientific products to the general public.

 In addition to my duties at the Center for American Indian Health, I also collaborate with my fellow AmeriCorps VISTA members on a cohort project.
 This year, we are working to create affordable housing for future AmeriCorps VISTAs serving Duluth.
-We are in the process of renovating the Legacy House, a previously condemned building on 2114 West 3rd Street.
+We are in the process of renovating the Legacy House, a previously condemned building in Duluth’s Lincoln Park neighborhood.
 This involves not only the physical work of cleaning and building but also work such as grant-writing and planning.
 The entire cohort is eager to be the greater good by helping provide affordable housing to future VISTAs during their service terms.